mdn/content/files/en-us/web/http/headers/x-robots-tag/index.md

 In these cases the crawler's behavior is undefined and may vary.

 > [!NOTE]
-> It's possible that `X-Robots-Tag` rules may not be treated the same by all search engines.
+> The `X-Robots-Tag` rules may not be treated the same by all search engines.

 ### Interaction with robots.txt